 What is to keep someone from copying my badge and using it?

-While badges are simply digital image files, they are uniquely linked to data hosted on the Acclaim platform.
+While badges are simply digital image files, they are uniquely linked to data hosted on the Credly platform.
 This link to verified data makes them more reliable and secure than a traditional paper-based credential.
 It also eliminates the possibility of anyone claiming your credential and your associated identity.

 Can I include open badges on my resume or LinkedIn profile?

 Absolutely.
-Every certification and profile on the Acclaim platform has a unique URL that can be embedded on a resume or web site.
+Every certification and profile on the Credly platform has a unique URL that can be embedded on a resume or website.
 The platform also offers seamless integration with several popular social and professional networking platforms for the display of certifications as open badges.
 Sharing to LinkedIn enables the earner to permanently display the achievement within their profile with single click verification.
-In order to display your badge on your LinkedIn profile, log in to Acclaim, select the badge you would like displayed on LinkedIn and then select share.
+In order to display your badge on your LinkedIn profile, log in to Credly, select the badge you would like displayed on LinkedIn and then select share.
 The site will then walk you through connecting to LinkedIn and a series of confirmation steps.
 Please note that when a certification is referenced in a LinkedIn profile, an image of the (ISC)² logo is displayed online, not the actual badge image.